Hotelship: Netherlands

+Finland

+The former cruise ship and carferry Bore is serving as a hotel, museum and restaurant in Turku.

 Germany

 At times when accommodation shortages can be predicted, for example during trade fairs or big events, hotelships can complement the already existing permanent hotels in a flexible fashion.
 In Germany, hotelships are evident during trade fair periods in Frankfurt, Cologne, Düsseldorf, Nuremberg and Hannover.

 The moorings are usually located near the town centre.
 During a large trade fair such as Drupa or Medica in Düsseldorf, up to 40 ships can be moored to accommodate visitors.

 River cruisers are used as hotelships for a limited time and intermittently.
 Whereas a hotel has a fixed address and is used permanently, hotelships are only in any one location for a defined duration.
 Ship owners and shipping companies are particularly keen on this use of river cruisers as, unlike in the case of deep sea cruise ships, there is no seasonal transfer of ships to warmer areas.
 The result is therefore more efficient use of the ships outside the main cruising season.